 This only assures Peru that he's chosen the right man.
 "Callin' his Mudder.
 He's got it up here (head) AND here (heart)."

 Toody's in tune with the layout, so much so that Peru puts him in charge.
 And, in an instance of art imitating life, being the "Chief" and Go-To Guy goes to Toody's head.
-When the Captain , revealing his location, the undercover man does what any great leader would do:
+When the Police Captain reveals his location, the undercover man does what any great leader would do:

 He blurts "Cops!!
 Let's get out of here!!" to his new minions.

 The mad scramble that ensues (without the Captain, whose stunned, prolonged reaction is probably Reed's funniest moment of the entire series) results in "Chief Bull" saving the gang from near-certain capture.
 "They called me 'Chief', and I just got carried away."